avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 * Adjusted Medic's Blind impact visual
 * Adjusted Arbiter missile and impact visuals
 * Adjusted Overlord speed being too high by default
-* Adjusted Shuttle model to be easier click and select
+* Adjusted Shuttle model to be easier to click and select
 * Adjusted Observers model size to be bigger
 * Dark Archon Feedback can no longer target structures
 * Burrow and Unburrow Ability now share placement in the Command Card to match sc2